Range Rules and Safety Polices

 Each member is responsible for reading, understanding, knowing, and following the club’s range and safety rules.

-Educate your guests about the rules in advance of shooting.
+Educate your guests about the rules prior to shooting.

 Outdoor Range Rules